 About Ascend Autism

-Ascend Autism is a valuable resource for children with high-functioning autism and their families.
-Over a decade ago, Ascend Autism was founded by a highly qualified team of healthcare operators and Board Certified Behavior Analysts (BCBA).
+Ascend Autism is a valuable resource for children with autism and their families.
+Over a decade ago, Ascend Autism was founded by a highly-qualified team of healthcare operators and Board Certified Behavior Analysts (BCBA).

 Ascend Autism provides interventions using evidence-based practices (EBPs) for children with high-functioning autism symptoms.
 EBPs are therapies and treatments that have gone through rigorous research and review and have been found to be effective for treating children with high-functioning autism.
 Children with high-functioning autism symptoms who have participated in EBPs have shown positive results and better outcomes.

-Along with our treatment programs, we provide a safe environment for children with high-functioning autism so that they feel secure and relaxed.
-When children with high-functioning autism are comfortable in their setting, they are free to achieve their treatment goals.
+Along with our therapy programs, we provide a safe environment for children with autism so that they feel secure and free to achieve their treatment goals.

 Autism Therapy Programs at Ascend Autism

-At Ascend Autism, we offer autism spectrum treatment programs for our students, including:
+At Ascend Autism, we offer ABA programs for our students, including:

 Find Out How Ascend Autism Can Help Your Child with High-Functioning Autism